tonyg/raspbootin/README.md

 - Copy the raspbootin/kernel.img to the SD Card for the Raspberry Pi.
 - Run raspbootcom/raspbootcom /dev/ttyUSB0 /where/you/have/your/kernel.img.
 - Turn on the Raspberry Pi.

+If you want to work with kernels that take devicetree instead of ATAGs, then in the `raspbootin` directory, run `make kernel.devicetree.img`.
+Copy the resulting `kernel.devicetree.img` to `kernel.img` on your SD card.